 Tenure by estoppel

-The Appellate Division affirmed the lower court’s ruling, pointing out that tenure by estoppel may be acquired when a school board accepts the continued services of a probationary teacher or an administrator, and fails to take the action required by law to grant or deny tenure before the expiration of the probationary term.
+1. The Education Law specifically distinguishes between probationary teachers and tenured teachers.
+Tenure by estoppel results "when a school board accepts the continued services of a teacher or administrator, but fails to take the action required by law to either grant or deny tenure prior to the expiration of the teacher's probationary term."